January 13, 2017

-The lacing system is a little unusual but really works in getting a very close or comfy fit (think Sportiva Mythos, but without two metre long laces!).
-The shoes also feature a clip-in loop on the back made from 2mm cord, which may sound odd compared to the usual 5mm webbing loop you get, but in action, two thin cords rack much better on a krab (dropping a shoe is always a multi-pitch climber’s worst nightmare).
+The lacing system is a little unusual but really works in getting a very close or comfy fit (think Sportiva Mythos, but without two-metre-long laces!).
+The shoes also feature a clip-in loop on the back made from a 2mm cord, which may sound odd compared to the usual 5mm webbing loop you get, but in action, two thin cords rack much better on a krab (dropping a shoe is always a multi-pitch climber’s worst nightmare).

-What I like most about the shoes is the upper, which is very simple (I like simple), with a very solid full rubber rand that encloses the shoe, and a simple thick leather upper with minimal seams.
-I can’t be arsed digging deeper than Sportiva’s website, but I’d not be surprised to find the leather uppers have some plastic membrane or some such (‘Shit tex’ as Dick Turnbull would say), as the uppers seem remarkably water resistant.
-This maybe nothing to do with the leather uppers (which may leak like a sieve), but rather the rubber rand, which is the heart of why they shoes are so good, creating a very solid feel to the shoes.
-How waterproof you may ask, well I wore them for 8 days this winter in the Lakes over new year and didn’t once get wet feet.
-Of course these are approach shoes, not walking shoes, but it’s nice having an approach shoe that will work on all sorts of terrain, especially if you’re climbing in the UK.
+What I like most about the shoes is the upper, which is very simple (I like simple), with a very solid full rubber rand that encloses the shoe, and simple thick leather upper with minimal seams.
+I can’t be arsed digging deeper than Sportiva’s website, but I’d not be surprised to find the leather uppers have some plastic membrane or some such (‘Shit tex’ as Dick Turnbull would say), as the uppers seem remarkably water-resistant.
+This may be nothing to do with the leather uppers (which may leak like a sieve), but rather the rubber rand, which is the heart of why the shoes are so good, creating a very solid feel to the shoes.
+How waterproof you may ask, well I wore them for 8 days this winter in the Lakes over the new year and didn’t once get wet feet.
+Of course, these are approach shoes, not walking shoes, but it’s nice having an approach shoe that will work on all sorts of terrain, especially if you’re climbing in the UK.

 So in summation: The TX is one of the better approach shoes I’ve had, and although not indestructible, or the best to climb in, they balance these two competing values very, very well.
 If I had one complaint, it would be the bloody laces coming undone… although maybe that’s not an issue for Sportiva to solve!